Home Insurance

 “If the insurance company raises their rate too much, then we can obviously re-shop the customer and move them on renewal to save them money,” says Alston.
 “But if you have too many claims, nobody will actually accept you.”

-“In auto insurance, it’s a lot more regulated by the government,” he says.
+“In auto insurance, it’s a lot more regulated by the government,” he explains.
 “Whereas with home insurance, companies can just say, ‘No, we don’t want the business.’
 It’s hard to find a carrier for somebody who’s had two claims in the last three years.”

 Two terms that often create confusion among homeowners are 'filing a claim' and 'making a policy inquiry.'